riao-project/riao-iam/docs/crypto-guide.md

 # Encryption and Decryption Guide

+> **Note**: For most use cases, we recommend using the [`Encryptor` and `Decryptor` classes](encryptor-decryptor-guide.md) instead of passing keys around your application.
+This guide is intended for advanced users who need direct access to encryption functions.

-The `encrypt` and `decrypt` functions provide a simple interface for public-key cryptography operations using RSA key pairs.
-These functions are ideal for securing sensitive data that needs to be transmitted or stored.
+The `encrypt` and `decrypt` functions provide a lower-level interface for public-key cryptography operations using RSA key pairs.
+These functions are ideal for advanced scenarios or when you need direct control over key handling.

 ## Table of Contents